ppaez/alsaseq/doc/tracks.rst

 The drums() function generates events for the next measure of a loop.
-It uses an ALSA echo event to trigger itself shortly before the next measure needs to be schedule again.
+It uses an ALSA echo event to trigger itself shortly before the next measure needs to be scheduled again.

 The command-line parameters are::

   python tracks.py source destination voice1 voice2 split path

-The meaning of each parameter:
+The meaning of each parameter is:

     - source ALSA client number,
-      events are received from this devic.
+      events are received from this device.
-    - destination ALSA client numbre, events are sent to this device.
+    - destination ALSA client number, events are sent to this device.
     - voice 1 General MIDI instrument number
     - voice 2 General MIDI instrument number